To see the less urban side of Singapore, don’t miss out on tackling some of the best things to do in Sentosa Island.

 Madame Tussauds Singapore tops the list of interesting things to see in Sentosa Island.
 It’s part of the famous wax museum chain known for its realistic depictions of celebrities.

-Get your photo taken standing next to deceased and living superstars from around the world.
-The Sentosa Island branch is the seventh in Asia and features a wide range of famous people including political figures, sports stars, and actors.
+Get your photo taken standing next to deceased and living superstars from around the world including political figures, sports stars, and actors.

 Along with wax figures, Madame Tussauds has several other attractions to keep you entertained.